hypercerts-org/hypercerts/docs/docs/devops/deploy-proxy.md

 #### Deploy the subgraph

 Update `graph/networks.json` with the new proxy address.
+To speed up indexing, you set the `startBlock` to the block containing the contract creation.
 We can add multiple networks that are monitored by the same subgraph.
 For more details, see the [Graph documentation](https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/#deploying-the-subgraph-to-multiple-ethereum-networks).

 Now deploy the subgraph